Compile Keras Models Over a Grid of Hyperparameters

 or compilation.

-The output is a tibble that mirrors the input grid
+The output is a tibble that mirrors the input grid, with additional columns

 containing the compiled model object or the error message, making it easy to